minseok127/atomsnap/README.md

 atomsnap_gate *gate = atomsnap_init_gate(&atomsnap_gate_ctx);
 ```

-Once the preparation steps are complete, the atomsnap_init_context can be passed as an argument to atomsnap_init_gate, which will return a pointer to an atomsnap_gate.
+Once the preparation steps are complete, the atomsnap_init_context can be passed as an argument to atomsnap_init_gate(), which will return a pointer to an atomsnap_gate.

 ```
 void writer(std::barrier<> &sync) {